 Diamondback Energy Bear Case -

-The company's net margin is relatively low at 1.87%, which may raise concerns about profitability in a competitive industry.
+The net margin of 1.87% is relatively low, which may raise concerns about the company's profitability compared to its peers.

 -